Some exact inducibility-type results for graphs via flag algebras: Stability and exact result for the -problem

-where $t_4$ is the number of $4$-sets $X$ having exactly one vertex $u$ in some part $V_i$ with $u$ sending two wrong edges to $X\setminus\{u\}$.
-We prove this by listing in Table~\ref{ta:PIE} the contribution (obviously defined) of every $4$-set $X$ to both sides of~\eqref{eq:PIE}, where $t_0,\dots,t_3$ refer to the first four expressions of the right-hand side of~\eqref{eq:PIE} and we ignore terms whose total contribution is~$o(n^2)$.
-Observe that, in each row of Table~\ref{ta:PIE}, the sum of entries in the last four columns is at least the entry in the $\Obj[4,3]{G}$-column.
-Also, note that by the maximum degree of $W$ being bounded (at most $2$), there are only $O(n)$ quadruples spanning 3 or more wrong edges (in fact, none by the above argument showing that $d\le 2$ and $f=1$).
+We prove this by listing in Table~\ref{ta:PIE} the contribution of every $4$-set $X\subseteq V(G)$ to both sides of~\eqref{eq:PIE0}.
+Note that there are no 4-sets spanning 3 or more wrong edges (because $W$ has maximum degree $d\le 2$ and each neighbour of a degree-2 vertex must have degree 1, as we proved earlier).
+The inequality in~\eqref{eq:PIE0} follows from the fact that, in each row of Table~\ref{ta:PIE}, the sum of the entries in the last five columns is at least the entry in the $\Obj[4,3]{G}$-column.